HU-SD-S3/s3-kennisbank/data-exchange/backend-communication.md

   }
 ```

 We now see the images in our list, but they are way to big.
-Expect the size of the images, which we could fix with some
+Expect for the size of the images, which we could fix with some css, there is also something to say about the
-css, there is also something to say about the architecture of our code.
-Imaging that would use the Picsum API in
+architecture of our code.
+Imagen that we would have multiple components that need to fetch the images from the Picsum API.
+We would have to
-multiple components, we would have to duplicate the fetch call in all these components.
-Another scenario you can imaging
+duplicate the fetch call in all these components.
+Now imagine that we would have to pay for the amount of requests we
-is that we would have to pay for the amount of requests we make to the Picsum API.
-So we would like to cache the images
+make to the Picsum API.
+This would mean that our application likely would have to pay multiple times for the same
-we fetch and reuse them in all components that need them.
-Solving these kind of problems is something we should not do
+images.
+Costs that we could avoid by caching the images we fetch and reuse the cached images in all components that need
+them.
+So we need to think about a way to separate the fetching of the images from the component itself.
+This is a good
+practice in general, because it allows us to reuse the code and makes it easier to test and maintain.
+It also is a good
+practice to separate the concerns of the components and the data fetching.
+The component should only be responsible for
-in the component itself.
-The tasks and responsibilities of the component should be limited to the presentation of the
+the presentation of the data, not for fetching it.
+This means that we should move the fetching of the images to a
-data.
-So we should move the fetching of the images to a service that we can use in all components that need the images.
+service that we can use in all components that need the images.

+> [!TIP]
+>
-> [!TIP] Never call the `fetch`- or a storage(`localstorage` / `sessionstorage` etc.) related-statement from within a
+> Never call the `fetch`- or a storage (like `localstorage` and/or `sessionstorage` etc.) related statement from within
-> web component / the view layer.
+> a web component / the view layer.

 ## Services